Jameson Parker: Personal life

 Parker has been married three times.
 On July 19, 1969, he married Anne Taylor Davis in Fairfax County, Virginia, with whom he has one daughter.
-The two divorced on August 7, 1975 in Alexandria, Virginia.
-In 1976, Parker married Bonnie Dottley in New York City; the couple had three children.
+The two divorced on August 7, 1975, in Alexandria, Virginia.
+In 1976, Parker married Bonnie Dottley in New York City; the couple have three children.
 They divorced in 1992.
 He married Darleen Carr on June 18, 1992.

 On October 1, 1992, Parker was shot in the left armpit and right arm by a neighbor during a verbal altercation concerning dog waste.
 He made a full recovery, and the neighbor was convicted of attempted murder and sentenced to nine years in prison.